cronkitedata/rstudyguide/docs/033-groupby.md

 ### Exercises

 * Using one of the datasets you worked with in pivot tables, try to replicate at least some of your work in R.
+* In the appendix of this book, there are some exercises to continue with the Murder Accountability Project data.